-If those standards are not met, proper notice is given by the tenant.
-And if the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Nevada landlord-tenant law.
 According to Nevada state law, landlord duties to provide habitable premises include the following (§118A.290):

 A dwelling unit is not habitable if it violates provisions of housing or health codes concerning the health, safety, sanitation or fitness for the habitation of the dwelling unit or if it substantially lacks:

 - Effective waterproofing and weather protection of the roof and exterior walls, including windows and doors

 - Plumbing facilities which conformed to applicable law when installing and which are maintained in good working order